maidsafe/safe-mobile-browser/README.md

-# SAFE Mobile Browser
+# Safe Mobile Browser

-The SAFE Mobile Browser is a mobile web browser for the SAFE Network.
+The Safe Mobile Browser is a mobile web browser for the Safe Network.

 **Maintainer:** Ravinder Jangra (ravinder.jangra@maidsafe.net)